turinglabsorg/datahub-learn/network-documentation/near/tutorials/stake/2-fungible-token.md

 Arguments:
 - `receiver_id` - the receiver contract NEAR account ID.
 This contract must implement `ft_on_transfer` function interface
-- `amount` - the amount of tokens to transfer.
-Must be a positive number in decimal string representation.
+- `amount` - the amount of tokens to transfer as an unsigned integer in the token's base unit in string representation
 - `msg` - a string message that will be passed to `ft_on_transfer` contract call.
 - `memo` - an optional string field in a free form to associate a memo with this transfer.